-I’m an engineer, and I work in the area of network research in the Boston area.
-In addition to this blog, I have been writing on the web since the late ’90s.
+I’m an engineer, and I work in network research in the Boston area.
+In addition to this blog, I have written on the web since the late ’90s.

 - Science Addiction: From 2005 to 2010, I used to write a blog called Science Addiction about tech/geek/wonk stuff, but it’s now dormant.
 It also hosted my various code projects.
 In the good ol’ days, that blog got Slashdot’ed, Digg front-paged, BoingBoing’ed… der Spiegel’ed, and even got a mention in the print version of Wired.
 So that was cool.

 - Sports Writing and Statistical Analysis: I blog about the sport of cricket (and its statistics) at Deep Backward Point.
 I’m also the founder/editor of two other cricket web sites: The Sight Screen, which is a fan-driven cricket magazine and The Teesra, which is like The Onion for cricket.

 - GalaxyFarAway.com: In 1998, I created GalaxyFarAway.com.
 It is by far the most popular thing I have ever created on the Internet.

 - Apple Matters: I used to write a weekly column for Apple Matters between 2005 and 2007.
 Around that time, I also authored five chapters of Chris Seibold’s excellent O’Reilly Media book Big Book of Apple Hacks, available here.

 - Film: A few years ago I created a short documentary series on western influences on Bollywood music.
 My writing on film has been featured on IGN and Brattle Film.